Enterprise-CMCS/macpro-mdct-qmr/README.md

 ---

 The API service contains all of the API calls for the application.
-It is deployed with serverless and depends on the database service to exist first.
-It can be updated independently from the rest of the application as long as the inital infrastructure for the application has been created.
-This is to help speed up local deployment and debugging of branch resources and not for updates of any of the higher environments.
+It is deployed with cdk and depends on the database service to exist first.

 ### Parameters